About the course

-You will be encouraged to attend the weekly seminar series held in the Richard Doll Building, and will be notified of the many seminars taking place across the Medical Sciences Division through a weekly department-wide email.
+You will be encouraged to attend the weekly Richard Doll seminar series held in the Richard Doll Building, and will be notified of the many seminars taking place across the Medical Sciences Division through a weekly department-wide email.

-Doctoral research student group
+Research student group

-Annual fees for entry in 2017-18
+Annual fees for entry in 2021-22

-The fees shown above are the annual tuition and college fees for this course for entry in the stated academic year; for courses lasting longer than one year, please be aware that fees will usually increase annually.
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
+For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.